Reza Pahlavi: 2024–25

-During the 2025 Iran–Israel war, following Iranian blackout of the internet, Pahlavi said the blackout "is a sign of panic not strength."
-Pahlavi said in the same interview he viewed the destruction of Iran's military infrastructure and possessions such as airbases and fighter jets as a loss.
-Pahlavi said that the war was not that of the Iranian people but Khamenei's war and that it was the Iranian people who are paying the price.
+During the Twelve-Day War in June 2025, following the Iranian blackout of the internet, Pahlavi said the blackout "is a sign of panic, not strength."
+Pahlavi said in the same interview he viewed the destruction of Iran's military infrastructure and possessions, such as airbases and fighter jets as a loss.
+Pahlavi said that the war was not that of the Iranian people but Khamenei's war and that it was the Iranian people who were paying the price.